POLITICS AND LEGACY OF AFRICAN ENSLAVEMENT

 Power protects; sell or be sold, conquer or be conquered.
 If one village was buying guns and you were not…bad news for you.
 So had Africans, like the Japanese (11) taken control of the gun manufacturing process, as opposed to exclusively buyers of guns, there would be no way Europeans could sell damp gunpowder and trinkets in exchange for African captives or African resources.
 But nothing has changed because this is the exact dilemma Africa faces, perceptually dependent on everyone else for final goods (Motherland 2010).
 And to obtain these good requires an inequitable exchange of the continent’s resources with Europe or China for trinkets.
 So this technological disparity, which pre-dates the arrival of Europeans, still haunts Africa’s future.

 Slavery today, as slavery then, has the common theme of weak vs. strong, rich vs. poor.
 (It knows no exceptions) That personality has never altered and every time there is a gross imbalance it is the breeding ground for all forms of exploitation.
 It then seems a correct approach would be also to deal with the breeding ground of slavery.
 It is far more than a Black people vs. White people debate.
-In Cameroon the “weaker” peoples are exploited by the “stronger” people.
+In Cameroon, the “weaker” peoples are exploited by the “stronger” people.
 So this pattern of oppression’s commonality needs to be addressed.
 Garvey clearly articulated this when he said :

 Slavery is a condition imposed upon individuals or races not sufficiently able to protect or defend themselves, and so long as a race or people expose themselves to the danger of being weak, no one can tell when they will be reduced to slavery–Marcus Garvey

 All humans are the same: anyone cut with a knife will bleed, anyone left without cultural identity will fit the Willy Lynch theoretical model.
 The only factor in the degree of impact is culture.
 This is why some people experience a Holocaust and come out even stronger than they went in.
-A Holocaust must therefore be looked at comparatively, depending on three key factors: the heat of the fire, duration, and their cultural integrity.
+A Holocaust must, therefore, be looked at comparatively, depending on three key factors: the heat of the fire, duration, and their cultural integrity.
 Unfortunately where Africans are concern the fire, or nature of the Holocaust, was hot, the duration was long, and African cultural integrity, due to disunity, was weak.

 From a sociological point of view, the phenomenon of “the other” is part and parcel of human behavior. are placed outside a particular group and isolated for the source of problems, or exploited with justification.
-“The Other” is always bad and used by both oppressor and oppressed alike.
+“The Other” is always bad and used by both oppressors and oppressed alike.
 The other is a way of saying “Those people who do these things are not as good as me.”
 And creating boxes for the other is very flexible and needs no rationale.

-Everyone calls everyone else backward, that is human nature, it has nothing to do with religion, but moreover with people (religion only follows the pre-existing trends like a hand shapes a glove).
+Everyone calls everyone else backward, that is human nature, it has nothing to do with religion, but moreover with people (religion only follows the pre-existing trends like hand shapes a glove).
 The more powerful someone is, the more agency they have to make the other feel the pain of otherness.
-The Ewe were targeted for slavery because the Ewe did not have the culture or religion of the Akan, they became a slave pool because they were the “other”; had weaker gods in the eyes of their captors—slavery was therefore “religiously sanctioned.”
+The Ewe were targeted for slavery because the Ewe did not have the culture or religion of the Akan, they became a slave pool because they were the “other”; had weaker gods in the eyes of their captors—slavery was, therefore “religiously sanctioned.”
 This has nothing to do with Islam vs. the other, or Christianity vs. the other, or even European vs. the other.

-This is the history of human nature from time immoral.
+This is the history of human nature from time immemorial.
 The other is in parenthesis in the Old Testament; thou shall not kill (members of my own tribe).
 It was with us in the beginning of humanity, and if not careful will follow us to the grave of humanity.

 The Osu caste system in Nigeria and southern Cameroon, can be traced back to an indigenous religious belief system of the Igbo nation.
 Some Igbo traditionalists hold that the Osus are people historically owned by deities, and are therefore considered to be a ‘living sacrifice’, an outcaste, untouchable and sub-human.
 The was true in Ethiopia; the very name Falasha means (foreigners/exiles) was given to Ethiopian Jews by the Emperor Yeshaq in the 15th century.